The National Education Team (NET) is a group of educators supporting our competition events.

 - SkillsUSA state association directors may send applications to selected teachers and/or administrators.
 Teachers and administrators may also download the nomination form from this web site: www.skillsusa.org/competitions/skillsusa-championships/national-education-team/ complete all necessary information and, with the letter of support from a local/district administrator (retired educators do not need approval of a local/district administrator on the application), forward the application to the state association director.

 - The state association director will review the application and signify endorsement of the nominee by signing off and dating the application.

 - The endorsed application should be mailed or faxed to the SkillsUSA Championships Office.
-Mail the packet to Dave Worden, Program Director, SkillsUSA Championships.
-SkillsUSA 14001 SkillsUSA Way Leesburg, VA 20176.
+Mail the packet to Darren Gibson, Program Director, Career Competition Events, SkillsUSA 14001 SkillsUSA Way Leesburg, VA 20176.
 The FAX number is 703-777-8999.

 - The SkillsUSA national staff and appropriate national technical committee chairs will review nominations.